LinuxCommandLibrary

 copy

-Force remove a container
+Force remove a running container

-$ distrobox-rm -f container_name
+$ distrobox-rm -f [container_name]

 copy